Interacting with Clinica¶

 Common options for pipelines¶

--tsv
+- -tsv

 / --subjects_sessions_tsv

-flag allows you to specify in a TSV file the participants belonging to your subset.
+This flag allows you to specify in a TSV file the participants belonging to your subset.
+For instance, running the FreeSurfer pipeline on T1w MRI can be done using :

-clinica run t1-freesurfer path/to/my/bids/dataset path/where/results/will/be/stored -tsv my_list_of_subjects.tsv
+clinica run t1-freesurfer BIDS_PATH OUTPUT_PATH -tsv my_subjects.tsv

 participant_id session_id